Is Grounding Scientifically Proven? A Balanced Look at Earthing Research

 Grounding mats and sheets are designed for indoor use and typically connect to a grounded outlet or grounding rod.

-- Grounding mats are often used under desks or while resting.
+• This type of Grounding mat is often used under desks or at home while sitting.

-- Grounding sheets incorporate conductive fibers intended to maintain contact during sleep.
+• This type of Grounding sheets incorporate conductive fibers intended to maintain contact during sleep and comes in different mattress sizes.

 Some small studies suggest these setups can measurably alter the body’s electrical potential, but whether this translates into meaningful health outcomes remains unclear.